uschpc/webportal-netlify-gatsby/src/user-guides/software/r.md

 ### Installing a different version of R

-If you want a different version of R that is not currently installed on Discovery, please contact us at `hpc-support@usc.edu` and we may be able to install it for you.
+If you want a different version of R that is not currently installed on Discovery, please contact us at `carc-support@usc.edu` and we may be able to install it for you.

 Alternatively, you can compile and install R from source inside your home directory, or you can use a Singularity container and install a different version there, either from official binaries or from source.